featurist/hyperdom/readme.md

   * `function onadd(element)` - invoked after the component has been rendered for the first time, the `element` being the top-most DOM element in the component.
   * `function onupdate(previous, element)` - invoked after the component has been re-rendered, `previous` being the previous state of the component, `element` being the top-most DOM element in the component.
   * `function onremove(element)` - invoked after the component has been removed from the DOM, `element` being the top-most DOM element in the component.
+  * `detached` - a boolean indicating that the DOM element is moved during the `onadd` event.
+Defaults to `false`.
+Some jQuery components, especially dialogs, move the DOM element to another part of the DOM to aid in styling.
+If this is the case, use `detached: true` and plastiq will still be able to track it.

     The event handlers are all invoked with the same `this`, within the lifetime of the component.
 This means you can store state between events.
 * `vdomFragment` - the vdom fragment to render as the component.